 First, you need to know your criteria for success.
-Not only what hard skills the successful candidate should have, but also soft ones like communication ability, temperament etc. The goal in the interview should be focused on verifying the presence of these skills and that this individual will work well with the current team.
+The successful candidate should have not only hard skills but also soft ones like communication ability, temperament, etc. The goal of the interview should be focused on verifying the presence of these skills and that this individual will work well with the current team.

 Additionally, keep the distinction between the person’s contributions and their team’s contributions in prior roles.
-Have them answering questions like: How did you contribute to this goal?
+Have them answer questions like: How did you contribute to this goal?
 What responsibilities were you given/did you ask for?
-Also, learning details about specific incidents instead of having the candidate speak hypothetically can give insight on how they have actually behaved in the past.
-It's easy to construct a narrative when a question is leading or open-ended but placing the question within the context and retelling of an event can yield a more direct response.
-Which is for the best, because if the interview is not frank, both parties could be making a costly mistake.
+Also, learning details about specific incidents instead of having the candidate speak hypothetically can give insight into how they have behaved in the past.
+It's easy to construct a narrative when a question is leading or open-ended, but placing the question within the context and retelling of an event can yield a more direct response.
+This is for the best because if the interview is not frank, both parties could be making a costly mistake.